Coding-Forest/2021-Body-Part-Segmentation/README.md

-# 2021-Body-Part-Segmentation
+# 💪🦶 2021-Body-Part-Segmentation 🦵🧠
-Working towards a competition.
-For experience
+Working towards a challenge to segment human body instances into more detailed semantic segments.
+Wish me luck!